sethforprivacy/silentpaymentsxyz/README.md

 ```

 4. Make your changes as you see fit
-5. Test your changes using Hugo
+5. Test your changes using Hugo (the output of this command will tell you where to connect to the dev site, usually http://localhost:1313/)

 ```bash
 hugo server --buildDrafts --disableFastRender